Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Introduction

-\textbf{Contributions and main findings.} This paper introduces a method to automatically audit conversational privacy leakage in application agentic systems as well as an open benchmark for performing such audits.
-Our experiments reveal that {\bf (i)} adaptive multi-turn adversaries succeed where carefully engineered jailbreak baselines fail, leaking protected attributes in up to $75\%$ of conversations tested; {\bf (ii)} the per-turn leakage likelihood peaks after $10$-$20$ exchanges and then declines, suggesting temporal windows of heightened vulnerability; {\bf (iii)} a larger adversarial model (70B parameters) nearly doubles the leakage probability compared with an 8B model; {\bf (iv)} an LLM-judge auditor achieves perfect precision and near-perfect recall on these tasks; {\bf (v)} a trajectory judge allows us to classify and cluster the strategies devised by the automated adversary, revealing insights on the adversarial strategies that produce successful manipulation; and finally {\bf (vi)} an analysis of the adversary's posterior beliefs throughout a conversation allows us to observe how sensitive information can be inferred even when disclosure is not explicitly induced.
+\textbf{Contributions and main findings.} This paper introduces an automated audit for this precise scenario.
+We place an application agent, endowed with a task, a personal profile for the user being served, and a contextual-privacy directive, opposite an adaptive adversary that leverages chain-of-thought reasoning and long-horizon planning to induce leakage of a protected attribute $\tau$ from the user profile.
+An auditor monitors the dialogue and declares leakage when either the true value of $\tau$ is explicitly divulged or enough side-channel evidence accumulates to infer it with high confidence.
+Figure \ref{fig:audit_schematic} (left) outlines this interaction.
+The paper also introduces an open benchmark for performing such audits.
+Our experiments reveal that {\bf (i)} adaptive multi-turn adversaries succeed where carefully engineered privacy jailbreak baselines fail, leaking protected attributes in up to $75\%$ of conversations tested; {\bf (ii)} the per-turn leakage likelihood peaks after $10$-$20$ exchanges and then declines, suggesting temporal windows of heightened vulnerability; {\bf (iii)} a larger adversarial model (70B parameters) nearly doubles the leakage probability compared with an 8B model; {\bf (iv)} an LLM-judge auditor achieves perfect precision and near-perfect recall on these tasks; {\bf (v)} a trajectory judge allows us to classify and cluster the strategies devised by the automated adversary, revealing insights on the successful adversarial strategies; and {\bf (vi)} an analysis of the adversary's posterior beliefs throughout a conversation allows us to observe how sensitive information can be inferred even when disclosure is not explicitly induced.